 Settle into your hotel this evening in Chiang Mai.

 Be ready this morning for your shuttle pickup.
-Drive through the agricultural Thai countryside to the Elephant Nature Park today, a non-profit organization located on the outskirts of Chiang Mai.
-The Elephant Nature Park aims to provide a sanctuary and rescue center for these great creatures, and a rare 'retirement' where these animals no longer work for humans.
+Drive through the agricultural Thai countryside to the Kanta Elephant Sanctuary today, a non-profit organization located on the outskirts of Chiang Mai.
+The Kanta Elephant Sanctuary aims to provide a sanctuary and rescue center for these great creatures, and a rare 'retirement' where these animals no longer work for humans.
 Hear the personal stories of the rescued elephants as told by the park guides and learn about the problems they face in Southeast Asia and the ways the park is helping to impact positive changes.

 Today you get the unique chance to help feed and bathe the elephants.
 After unloading and distributing fruits, you will have the chance to feed the elephants from a viewing platform.
 A sumptuous buffet of Asian and international dishes for yourself will follow!
 After lunch, walk with staff to a river that circulates the park.
 Enjoy a brief safety talk about how to properly bathe an elephant before plunging in to help scrub these giant creatures.
 If you would prefer to stay dry, stay on the shore as you witness the spectacle.
 Return to Chiang Mai this evening.